 Can Vegans Eat Cream of Mushroom Soup ?

-A. Heck yeah we can Ninja, what kind of crazy talk is that ?
-Plus we make the best version of it and that’s a fact.
-It’s also actually good for you and you can eat the entire pot If you wanna, just do it when nobody’s watching because you shall be judged no matter what they tell you.
+Affirmative, 100% absolutely we can!
+Not only that but we also make the best version of it and that’s a fact.
+It’s totally dairy free and good for you.
+You can even eat the entire pot If you wanna, just do it when nobody’s watching because you shall be judged no matter what they tell you.